5 Steps To Make Your Dream Schedule a Reality

 I’ve created a little decision making method below (based off of time-saving guru, Tim Ferris’ version) that should help you figure out whether or not a task is a best use of your time:

 Step 5 - Start Scheduling Your Ideal Work Week

 The key to scheduling is blocking off time.
 I like to break things down on a weekly basis, so I started envisioning my perfect week.
-See screenshot below for what I came up with.
 You can use any calendar app to track this, my personal favourite is the Google Calendar.